New blog address

 China’s Energy Research Institute (ERI) releases an interesting analysis of the prospects for China’s energy production and consumption and CO2 emissions to 2050

 Last November’s joint announcement of national climate targets by President Barack Obama and President of China Xi Jinping has framed the preparations for this December’s crucial Paris summit.
 The US is aiming to reduce its emissions by 26-28% below the 2005 level in 2025.
 China intends that its CO2 emissions will peak around 2030 and will use best efforts to bring that date forward.
+Plainly China’s energy and emissions outlook is highly relevant to the global effort to mitigate climate change and to the Paris negotiations.

 The Climate and Environment at Imperial blog has moved.
 View this post on our new blog